Archive | Play Therapy

 Supervision for Play Therapists and Social Workers

-Kathleen Krol, LCSW, RPT-S, provides clinical supervision for social workers and for play therapists earning hours towards their Registered Play Therapist credential.
-Kathleen has over eleven years experience in diverse client settings including inpatient and outpatient mental health, home and school-based settings.
+Kathleen Krol, LCSW, RPT-S, provides clinical supervision for social workers towards their LCSW licensure or for play therapists seeking guidance or earning hours towards their Registered Play Therapist credential.
+Kathleen has over twenty years’ experience in diverse client settings including inpatient and outpatient mental health, home, and school-based settings.
 Her strong background in Contextual Family Therapy and trauma enriches the case conceptualization process.

 Continue Reading